Spin Hurwitz numbers and topological quantum field theory: Spin Hurwitz Numbers

-Let $\bmu \in \PP(n)$ be a partition corresponding to a covering $\bigsqcup _i S_{\mu _i} \to S^1$ (so each $S_{\mu _i} \to S^1$ is a connected cover of degree $\mu _i$); the automorphism group of this covering is the centralizer $C(\bmu)$ in $S_n$.
+Let $\bmu \in \PP(n)$ be a partition corresponding to a covering $\bigsqcup _i \cS_{\mu _i} \to \cS_{ap}^1$ (so each $\cS_{\mu _i} \to S^1$ is a connected cover of degree $\mu _i$); the automorphism group of this covering is the centralizer $C(\bmu)$ in $S_n$.

-First consider the case when the base circle is anti-periodic.
 If one of the $\mu _i$ is even, then the corresponding component of the cover will be periodic.
-There is a unique non-trivial order 2 automorphism of the cover, fixing all the components except $S_{\mu _i}$ on which it acts by switching the sheets of the spin structure.
-Thus it acts by $-1$ on the odd vector space $Z_1(S_{\mu_i})$, so that the space invariants of the action of $C(\bmu)$ on $Z_1(S_\bmu)$ is zero.
-On the other hand, if $\bmu$ is an odd partition, then the action on $Z_1(S_\bmu)$ is trivial.
-Thus, $Z_n(S^1 _{ap})$ is the vector space freely generated by odd partitions, as required (we will see in section \ref{SpinTFT} that this can be identified with the supercentre $\cZ(\cY_n)$).
+There is a unique non-trivial order 2 automorphism of the cover, fixing all the components except $\cS_{\mu _i}$ on which it acts by switching the sheets of the spin structure.
+Thus it acts by $-1$ on the odd vector space $Z_1(\cS_{\mu_i})$, so that the invariants of the action of $C(\bmu)$ on $Z_1(\cS_\bmu)$ vanish.
+On the other hand, if $\bmu$ is an odd partition, then the action on $Z_1(\cS_\bmu)$ is trivial.
+Thus